The word “creativity” means a lot of different things to different people.

 - When reading great works of literature.

 - In studying historical events.

 - While visiting the art museum.

-- (This one is especially great for aspiring artists): take some of Sparketh’s step-by-step drawing courses to study classic techniques that will help you develop your own unique style!
+- (This one is especially great for aspiring artists): take some of Sparketh’s step-by-step drawing courses to study/observe classic techniques!

 3. Get in the Habit of Creating